nci/gsky/Documents/ows/README.md

 GSKY is currently delivered through **TerriaMap**.
 Providing another client for using GSKY might increase the user base considerably.
-Several such clients are being considered, *e.g.* **ArcGIS, QGIS** and **NASA WorldView**.
+Several such clients are being considered, *e.g.* **ArcGIS**, **QGIS** and **NASA WorldView**.

 Some documents listed here describe the ArcGIS suite of programs that could be used as GSKY clients.
 Others include **"GSKY User Guide"**, **"GSKY Developer Guide"**, **"Setting up GSKY server"**, **"Adding data into MAS"**, etc. More documents will be added as required.

-This is an evolving README and the list of docs below may not be in alphabetical order, but the captions will match the names of the documents.
+This is an evolving README and the list of docs below may not be in alphabetical order, but the titles will match the names of the documents.
+To view any doc, download it from the list above and open locally.

 ArcGIS_Online_Tutorial (.pptx)
 ---